 Considering the fact that honeybees are already facing the threat of extinction, which would have profound consequences on the world’s food supply, this should be totally unacceptable.
 Not to mention the pure cruelty for such senseless killing and disrespect for another species.
 Although less efficient than bees, butterflies that are also wiped out from naled, are an important pollinator as well.

 Another pesticide widely used for mosquito control is pyrethroids or permethrins.
 Permethrins kill their victim by modifying the normal biochemistry and physiology of the membrane sodium channels and altering the nerve function.
 In other words, it paralyzes the nervous system.
 In rats, studies have found that permethrin can alter fecal microbiota and cause vitamin D deficiencies.

-In humans it has been show to impair glucose homeostasis and may induce headaches, convulsions, itching, burning and prickling skin, tremors, asthma, and nausea.
+In humans, it has been shown to impair glucose homeostasis and may induce headaches, convulsions, itching, burning and prickling skin, tremors, asthma, and nausea.
 Permethrins are linked to a variety of serious conditions like autism, birth defects, depression, breast cancer, liver disease, kidney problems, learning disability, disorders of the endocrine and nervous systems, thyroid damage and Parkinson’s.23,24,25,26,27,28,29